 The ACI offers many technician certification programs for construction materials testing professionals.
-Each certification is defined with scope and knowledge required, including specific ASTM test methods and practices; requirements for certification and scoring criteria; recommended study materials; and ACI certification policies for the particular technician designation.
+Each certification is defined with the scope and knowledge required, including specific ASTM test methods and practices; requirements for certification and scoring criteria; recommended study materials, and ACI certification policies for the particular technician designation.

 Photo credit: American Concrete Institute

 The table below highlights four ACI concrete technician certifications.

 |Individual who has demonstrated knowledge and ability to properly perform and record the results of seven basic field tests on freshly mixed concrete.||None||A passing grade on ACI written examination and successful completion of performance examination; combined score must be 70% minimum.||Every 5 years; must pass written & performance exams.|

 Concrete Strength Testing Technician

 |Individuals with demonstrated knowledge and ability to properly perform, record, and report the results of four basic laboratory procedures related to the determination of concrete compressive and flexural strength.||None||A passing grade on ACI written examination and successful completion of performance examination; combined score must be 70% minimum.||Every 5 years; must pass written & performance exams.|

 |Individual who has received concurrent certifications as an ACI Concrete Strength Testing Technician and as an ACI Aggregate Testing Technician - Level I.||No experience/training.
 Concurrent certifications as Concrete Strength Testing Technician & Aggregate Testing Technician - Level I is required.||No exam; certification credentials are automatically issued upon attaining both technician certifications stated in the definition above.||Every 5 years; must pass written & performance exams.|